-Before you start selling your first products, you’ll want to consider if you need to register your new business.
-There are a variety of business structures to choose from when you start a business, each with their own advantages and disadvantages.
+Before you start selling your first products, you’ll want to consider how you need to register your new business.
+There are a variety of business structures to choose from when you start a business, each with its own advantages and disadvantages.

 Whether you register as a sole trader, partnership or limited company (Ltd.), they all have their own obligations when it comes to when and how to register your business.

-Business registry can be a confusing process, so to help ease that confusion, we’ve looked at the different types of business and how you register them.
+Business registry can be a confusing process, so to help ease that confusion, we’ve looked at the different types of businesses and how you register them.

 How do I register a new business and which business structure is right for me?